 Whole Life Insurance

 Knights of Columbus offers several options for whole life insurance, which is a form of permanent life insurance.
 These whole life insurance products are great options for guaranteed level premiums, guaranteed death benefit, and guaranteed accumulated cash value.
-Whole life insurance is also a popular policy for setting up a private bank.
+Whole life insurance is also a popular policy for using with the infinite banking system concept.

 Single Premium Whole Life

 One single payment guarantees coverage for the insureds entire lifetime.
-Single premium life insurance will also have cash value that can be accessed through loans, withdrawals or surrendering the policy.
+Single premium life insurance will also accumulate cash value that can be accessed through loans, withdrawals or surrendering the policy.

 10-Pay Life and 20 pay life

 Premiums are paid over 10 years or 20 years, and death benefit is guaranteed for life.
-Much like the single premium policy, this limited pay policy has cash value buildup.
+Much like the single premium policy, this limited pay policy has cash value buildup and the ability to take tax free loans.

 Life Paid-Up at 65